Juan Alejo de Arizmendi: Patriot

-He was a stern supporter of Ramon Power y Giralt when this Puerto Rican-born veteran of the Spanish navy and past frigate Captain was elected to represent Puerto Rico in front of the Spanish Courts in Cadiz.
+He was a stern supporter of Ramón Power y Giralt when this Puerto Rican-born veteran of the Spanish navy and past frigate Captain was elected to represent Puerto Rico in front of the Spanish Courts in Cádiz.
 Arizmendi gave Ramon Power his episcopal ring, "as sure pledge that will sustain you in the memory of your resolution to protect and maintain the rights of our fellow countrymen, as I myself am resolved to die for my beloved flock".
-For Arizmendi this was also a national symbol of Puerto Rico by joining his country and God in his heart Arizmendi's statement may have inspired the seizure in 1810 of all ecclesiastical stipends by the royal treasury.
+For Arizmendi this was also a national symbol of Puerto Rico by joining his country and God in his heart This occurred in 1809, and is the first known use of the word "puertorriqueño" (Puerto Rican).
+Arizmendi's statement may have inspired the seizure in 1810 of all ecclesiastical stipends by the royal treasury.

 In 1814, after traveling around the island in his second pastoral visit he fell ill in Hormigueros in whose Hermitage, now the Basilica Menor de la Virgen de Monserrate, he desired to be buried.
 Bishop Juan Alejo de Arizmendi died in the City of Arecibo, Puerto Rico on October 12, 1814.
 His remains are in the Cathedral of San Juan Bautista, in Puerto Rico.